-Several controls including phase switch, bass boost and low-pass crossover allow you to tweak the sub for a better sounding experience.
-High- and low-level inputs also allow you to connect this sub to almost any stereo system while the included remote let’s you adjust sub’s bass intensity from the front seats.
+Several controls, including phase switch, bass boost, and low-pass crossover, allow you to tweak the sub for a better sounding experience.
+High- and low-level inputs also allow you to connect this sub to almost any stereo system, while the included remote lets you adjust the sub’s bass intensity from the front seats.

 It makes a great solution for those who want to enhance their overall listening experience by adding some depth to their music without taking up a lot of space.